kallisto-finance/kallisto-docs/docs/src/guide/introduction.md

 moving liquidity into the optimal pool, the vault is designed to achieve the best return across all Curve pools while keeping liquidity risk low.

-To chases the APY on Curve, Kallisto uses a scheduler called Paloma.
-Paloma is a job scheduler built using the Cosmos SDK, that can scheduling transactions that control contracts on any other chain.
-This allows Paloma to become responsible for systematic trade and liquidity execution on any decentralized exchange.
-To start, scheduling for Kallisto will be ran off-chain; similar to the liquidation vaults in Kallisto  v1, a cron job will execute smart contract functions and run a strategy script written in Python.
+To chase the APY on Curve, Kallisto uses an external scheduler called Paloma.
+To start, scheduling for Kallisto will be ran off-chain; a cron job will execute smart contract functions and run a strategy script written in Python.
-Eventually, the strategy and scheduling will be ran on Paloma.
+Eventually, the strategy and scheduling will be ran on Paloma, a job scheduler built using the Cosmos SDK, that can schedule transactions that control contracts on any other chain.

 ::: danger Use at your own risk